Rules

 Montana Cup Rules

-These rules were established to provide the event’s direction, design, & consistency.
-The current USATF Rule of Competition will apply as default rules in situations where the Montana Cup Rules inadequately address important rules issues that must be resolved.
+These rules were established to provide the event’s direction, design, and consistency.
+The current USATF Competition Rules will apply as default rules in situations where the Montana Cup Rules inadequately address important rules issues that must be resolved.

 1. Host city will be selected from this rotating schedule: Bozeman > Billings > Great Falls > Kalispell > Butte > Missoula > Helena